Cory Riordan

 Cory S. Riordan (born May 25, 1986) is an American former professional baseball pitcher.
-He played for the LG Twins of the KBO League and the Lamigo Monkeys & Fubon Guardians of the Chinese Professional Baseball League.
+He played in the KBO League for the LG Twins, and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys and Fubon Guardians.

 Early years

-Riordan was born on May 25, 1986 in Killingworth, Connecticut.
+Riordan was born on May 25, 1986, in Killingworth, Connecticut.
 He played university baseball at Fordham University.
 In 2006, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.

 Professional career

 Colorado Rockies

 Cory was originally drafted by the Colorado Rockies in the 6th round of the 2007 MLB Draft.
 After signing, he was assigned to the Tri-City Dust Devils.
 He spent the entire 2008 season with the Single-A Asheville Tourists, and spent the entire 2009 season with the advanced Single-A Modesto Nuts.
-He played for the Double-A Tulsa Drillers in 2010, pitching to a 8-5 record and a 4.01 ERA with 135 strikeouts in 161.2 innings of work.
+He played for the Double-A Tulsa Drillers in 2010, pitching to a 8–5 record and a 4.01 ERA with 135 strikeouts in 161.2 innings of work.

 On November 19, 2010, Riordan was added to the Rockies' 40-man roster.
 Riordan split the 2011 season between Double-A and the Triple-A Colorado Springs Sky Sox.
 On October 5, 2011, Riordan was outrighted off of the 40-man roster without appearing in the majors.
 In 2012, Riordan split the season with Tulsa and Colorado Springs, pitching to a cumulative 4.37 ERA with 66 strikeouts in 94.2 innings of work.
 Riordan once again split time with the Double-A Tulsa Drillers and the Triple-A Colorado Springs Sky Sox in 2013.
 In 32 appearances, including 13 starts, Riordan had a 6–6 record with a 6.17 ERA and 65 strikeouts.
 Riordan elected free agency on November 4, 2013.
 In 188 career appearances, including 133 starts, Riordan has a 43–47 record with two saves, a 4.41 ERA and 729 strikeouts.

 LG Twins

 On January 10, 2014, Riordan agreed to a one-year, $300,000 contract with the LG Twins of the Korea Baseball Organization.
 He made his KBO debut on April 3, 2014.
-In 28 games for the Twins, Riordan pitched to a 9-10 record with a 3.96 ERA and 77 strikeouts over 168 innings pitched.
+In 28 games for the Twins, Riordan pitched to a 9–10 record with a 3.96 ERA and 77 strikeouts over 168 innings pitched.
 He became a free agent after the season.

 Bridgeport Bluefish/Lamigo Monkeys

 Riordan signed with the Bridgeport Bluefish of the Atlantic League of Professional Baseball for the 2015 season.
 He made 17 starts in 18 appearances for the Bluefish, pitching to a 3.62 ERA with five victories and 82 strikeouts in 112.0 innings before his contract was purchased by the Lamigo Monkeys of the Chinese Professional Baseball League.
-In his time with the Monkeys, Riordan notched a 1-2 record with a 6.95 ERA in 4 games with the Monkeys before being released by the team in late August and was returned to the Bluefish.
+In his time with the Monkeys, Riordan notched a 1–2 record with a 6.95 ERA in 4 games with the Monkeys before being released by the team in late August and was returned to the Bluefish.
 Riordan finished the season with the Bluefish a free agent after the year.